lawik/notes/Blog - The Future Stack.md

 ## Elixir and Opinions

-I talk to a lot of companies doing Elixir.
-I would say there is roughly a 50/50 split between LiveView and doing a separate frontend single-page application.
-Some of this is historical, LiveView is relatively young.
-Some of it is due to already having frontend people with frontend skills.
-Some of it is due to the API serving multiple needs, mobile, web, integrations and so on.

-I think if you take the constraints brought by LiveView you will find that it is a sweet-spot for a solo or small team building a web-based SaaS.
+If you take the constraints brought by LiveView you will find that it is a sweet-spot for a solo or small team building a web-based SaaS.
 An Elixir-developer can thrive end-to-end in such a project and reap many of the intended benefits of the abstraction.
 Bumblebee from Nx sneaks in and starts to expand this picture for many machine learning needs as well.

 Phoenix is not extremely heavy in opinions.
 At least not technically.
 We debate Contexts as a design decision and they are fundamentally quite open-ended.
 They don't impose constraints and they don't deliver much guidance.